Trail Shoes

 Merrell Moab Speed GTX

-These shoes score well on most points including comfort and traction but seem to be wearing fast.
+These shoes score well on most points including comfort and traction but the soles wore out fast.
 Overall I walk a lot, typically 2,000 to 2,500 km a year so it is important to have shoes that work well in all sorts of conditions.
 After my fifth pair of North Face Hedgehog Fastpack GTX shoes failed to come up to the standard of the earlier ones I decided to look for a replacement and chose these Merrell Moab Speed GTX.
 For the most part I am very happy with the change.
 They are noticeably lighter… Full review

 Asolo Flyer